 To the west of Las Ramblas is the somewhat different El Raval quarter.
 They were once situated outside the city walls.
 Initially, this area was the site of various institutions.
 In later years, factories and buildings appeared with housing for the workers.
 Hectic nightlife, lounges, and prostitution are widespread in this area.
 Today this part of the city retains a degree of ‘edge’ late at night.
 In Barcelona, though, these places are all quietly sleeping when the sun is shining.

 Further back in history

 Las Ramblas was initially a muddy stream, used as a sewer and filled with rubbish.
 It was often dry in summer, but as a drain, it was essential to cope with the heavy rain which flowed from the Collserola Hills in the spring and autumn.
-In the 1400s the stream was diverted to avoid the city centre.
-The wide strip of land then became the town centre spot for markets and public gatherings.
+In the 1400s, the stream was diverted to avoid the city centre.
+The wide strip of land became the town centre spot for markets and public gatherings.

-Today Las Ramblas is a busy commercial centre and one of the most visited places in Europe, we get around 30 million tourists a year.
+Today Las Ramblas is a busy commercial centre and one of the most visited places in Europe; we get around 30 million tourists a year.

 Talk with us to know more about this area.